 With the Urðarbrunnr at its roots.

-We learned that the Russian Eagle is much bigger than the “American Bald Eagle” (we before saw an American one 2005 at the exit of Yellowstone Park in the USA 2005 at the border of Wyoming and Montana.
+We learned that the Russian Eagle is much bigger than the “American Bald Eagle” (we before saw an American one 2005, nesting prominentely at the exit of Yellowstone Park in the USA 2005 at the border of Wyoming and Montana.
+But they both should be bared to make the world a safer place.

 Other than Ducks Swans play an important role in the Old Norse mythology.
 The swans live in the well Urðarbrunnr under the mythological ash-tree Yggdrasil which turns everything white which is in contact with its water and all swans descend from these swans.
 Sparrow hawks, squirrels, an eagle, a goat called Heidrun, stags, many snakes and a dragons also live in, up on, under or from that tree.